Articles of Association: lender or investor requires protection

 - Money back guarantee

-- a company raises money in terms whereby the lender also takes an equity interest but most likely does not wish to appoint a director on account of the responsibility that comes with that appointment.
+the company borrows money from a lender who also takes an equity interest, but who does not wish to be, or to appoint, a director on account of the responsibility that comes with that appointment.

-- A large shareholder who has probably controlled the company, now retires but wants to be sure the smaller interest he has retained, is still “safe” from unexpected activity by the remaining directors.
+a majority shareholder who has controlled the company retires but wants to be sure that the smaller interest he or she has retained is still safe from unexpected activity by the remaining directors

-- any other influential shareholder who does not want day to day involvement.
+any influential shareholder does not want day to day involvement

-To deal with detail and management issues it is essential that you have a shareholders’ agreement.
-If there are conflicting interests represented among the shareholders, you should also make sure each director has a director’s service contract.
+If there are conflicting interests represented among the shareholders, you should also make sure each director has a service contract.
 That way, there can be no misunderstand about responsibilities and power.

-The law requires that minutes of meetings are kept, so we also include free bonuses of draft minutes of directors' and members' general meeting to change the articles.
+The law requires that minutes of all meetings are kept, including those where changes to the articles are proposed and agreed.
+We include the draft minutes of the directors' and the members' general meetings to enable you to do this.